Media Services v3 frequently asked questions

 How do I stream to Apple iOS devices?

 Make sure you have (format=m3u8-aapl) at the end of your path (after the /manifest portion of the URL) to tell the streaming origin server to return HTTP Live Streaming (HLS) content for consumption on Apple iOS native devices.
 For details, see Delivering content.

 How do I configure Media Reserved Units?

-For the Audio Analysis and Video Analysis Jobs that are triggered by Media Services v3 or Video Indexer, it is highly recommended to provision your account with 10 S3 MRUs.
-If you need more than 10 S3 MRUs, open a support ticket using the Azure portal.
+For the Audio Analysis and Video Analysis jobs that are triggered by Media Services v3 or Video Indexer, we recommend that you provision your account with 10 S3 Media Reserved Units (MRUs).
+If you need more than 10 S3 MRUs, open a support ticket by using the Azure portal.

 What is the recommended method to process videos?

 Use Transforms to configure common tasks for encoding or analyzing videos.
 Each Transform describes a recipe, or a workflow of tasks for processing your video or audio files.
-A Job is the actual request to Media Services to apply the Transform to a given input video or audio content.
-Once the Transform has been created, you can submit jobs using Media Services APIs, or any of the published SDKs.
+A Job is the actual request to Media Services to apply the Transform to an input video or audio content.
+After the Transform has been created, you can submit Jobs by using Media Services APIs or any of the published SDKs.
 For more information, see Transforms and Jobs.

 How does pagination work?

 When you're using pagination, you should always use the next link to enumerate the collection and not depend on a particular page size.
 For details and examples, see Filtering, ordering, paging.